sunil55999/SignalSo/attached_assets/next_task.md

 ❗ Rules:

-* Follow existing UI component patterns and styling
+* Use a reliable email service (SendGrid, SES, or similar)
-* Ensure responsive design for mobile and desktop
+* Implement proper error handling and logging
-* Use TypeScript with proper type definitions for all props and data
+* Ensure email templates are responsive and professional